dotlang/language/README.md

 1. You can define multiple label types at once (Example number 3).
 2. Labels types are a special kind of named types which are explained in the corresponding section.
+3. `nothing` is an important data type which is used widely in the language.

 ## Union